 Option Description Group/User Type a group or user name, or browse for a group or user, or click Advanced User Selection .
-Include Active Directory group memberships Select to include Active Directory [®] group memberships in the search.
-Include SharePoint group memberships Select to include SharePoint® group memberships in the search.
+Include Active Directory group memberships Select to include $\operatorname{Active}\operatorname{Directory}^{\mathbbm 8}$ group memberships in the search.
+Include SharePoint group memberships Select to include SharePoint [®] group memberships in the search.
 Include all nested Active Directory groups Select to include all nested Active Directory groups in the search.
 Active only when the Include Active Directory group memberships check box and/or the Include SharePoint group memberships check box is selected.
 Reset Active Directory Group Member Cache Click to clear the Active Directory group member cache.
 Active only when the Include Active Directory group memberships check box and/or the Include SharePoint group memberships check box is selected.
 Include group results By default, groups are included in the results.
 To show only users, clear the check box.
 Include user results By default, users are included in the results.
 To show only groups, clear the check box.
 Search for unknown accounts Select to include accounts that no longer exist in Active Directory in the results.
 Search for disabled accounts Select to include accounts that are disabled in Active Directory in the results.

 Option Description Permission Level Choose what permissions to search.
 If you chose Custom , type the name of the custom permission in the Custom Search Level box.
 Inherited Permissions By default, inherited permissions are included in the search results.
 Inherited permissions are indicated by (I) in the Type column.
 To exclude inherited permissions, clear the check box.
 Explicit Permissions By default, explicit permissions are included in the search results.
 To exclude explicit permissions, clear the check box.
-Search for exact permissions (as set above) By default, only exact permissions as set by the Permission Level are included in the results.
-You can choose to include exact permissions or Search for exact permissions or better (not available for custom permission levels) better, but this option is not available for the Custom permission level.
+Search for exact permissions (as set above) Search for exact permissions or By default, only exact permissions as set by the Permission Level are included in the results.
+You can choose to include exact permissions o better, but this option is not available for the Custom permission level. better (not available for custom permission levels)